⚽️ Coach Resources & Sideline Expectations

 ❓ Throw-ins

 Ugly is OK.
-As long as both feet are on the ground and the throw comes from behind the head — it’s legal.
+Short and wimpy is ok.
+Spin is ok.
+As long as both feet are on the ground (on or behind the touchline), and the throw comes from behind the head (even if it’s a small action) — it’s legal.

 🤝 We’re All in This Together